 Distance education centres were established in 1991 in strategic locations throughout the state to deliver education to those students who were isolated or whose special circumstances prevent them from attending regular schools.

 Some distance education centres operate from within regular government schools and are not identified in this database.
-They are instead listed on the department's website.
 See also reference to the Open Training and Education Network (OTEN) under

 |Established in 1923, district rural schools combined both primary and secondary departments to provide pre-vocational education for children in regional areas.
 Students were offered a three year post-primary course, which included subjects such as agriculture, applied farm mechanics and rural economics for boys; and home science and horticulture for girls.
 From 1926 the Intermediate Certificate was adopted as the final examination.
 From 1944 all district rural schools were classified as central schools.|